 22 Things You Should Know About the Vietnam Veterans Memorial

-On July 22, 1982, the first panel of what would become The Vietnam Veterans Memorial, most famously known as The Wall in Washington, D.C., is unveiled.
+On July 21, 1982, the first panel of what would become The Vietnam Veterans Memorial, most famously known as The Wall in Washington, D.C., is unveiled.
 The completed memorial was dedicated November 13, 1982.
-And while you may know that it holds the names of 58,307 fallen from the war, what else is there to know?
+And while you may know that it holds the names of the more than 58,000 fallen service men and women from the war, what else is there to know?
 A lot.

 We’ve broken it down to 22 things you should know about The Wall.